 Assault Penalties can Change the Rest of your Life

+As you will discover below, Colorado has a complex system of assault laws.
 There are various levels of assault crime ranging from a felony to a misdemeanor.
 Felony assaults carry with them mandatory prison time and the possibility of large fines.
-If you are charged with assault in the Pikes Peak area then you want to have a defense attorney experienced in the Colorado Springs court.

 Assault in the First Degree